 - How long have they been a criminal defense attorney? - How long have they been representing DUI defendants? - How often do they handle DUI cases? - Does the attorney have experience in representing DUI defendants at the DMV's Formal Review Hearings?
-Do they charge more for this? - Does the attorney have a statewide reputation in DUI defense? - Does the attorney get referrals from other attorneys throughout Florida? - Does the attorney get referrals from prior DUI clients? - How many DUI cases has the attorney actually tried to a jury? - How successful has the attorney been at trial? - How successful has the attorney been at getting excellent plea negotiations? - Has the attorney won major pretrial issues in DUI cases?
+Do they charge more for this? - Does the attorney know how to advise University of Florida students regarding the disciplinary proceeding conducted by Student Conduct and Conflict Resolution? - Does the attorney have a statewide reputation in DUI defense? - Does the attorney get referrals from other attorneys throughout Florida? - Does the attorney get referrals from prior DUI clients? - How many DUI cases has the attorney actually tried to a jury? - How successful has the attorney been at trial?

-- Does the attorney have an experienced, knowledgeable, informative and courteous team working with him or her on every case? - Has the attorney been selected by well-respected organizations to lecture on DUI defense? - Has the attorney written any books or publications on DUI defense? - Do you feel comfortable with the attorney? - Does the attorney work out of a professional looking office? - Have you researched the attorney online? - Does the attorney belong to the Florida Association of Criminal Defense Lawyers? - Does the attorney belong to the National Association of Criminal Defense Lawyers? - Does the attorney have a professional website that describes the important criteria listed above?
+- How successful has the attorney been at getting excellent plea negotiations? - Has the attorney won major pretrial issues in DUI cases? - Does the attorney have an experienced, knowledgeable, informative, and courteous team working with him or her on every case? - Has the attorney been selected by well respected organizations to lecture on DUI defense? - Has the attorney written any books or publications on DUI defense? - Do you feel comfortable with the attorney? - Does the attorney work out of a professional looking office? - Have you researched the attorney on line? - Does the attorney belong to the Florida Association of Criminal Defense Lawyers? - Does the attorney belong to the National Association of Criminal Defense Lawyers? - Does the attorney have a professional website that describes the important criteria listed above?